 Janet Cowell: We’ve opened our application for this year’s program, so if you go to our website, girlswhoinvest.org, the application is on there and young women can apply.
 Again, we’re looking at sophomores in college applying for the summer program and if that doesn’t fit that we do have the online program which is out there as well.
 And so that’s all live and hope that many people will apply this year.
 And in the future growth absolutely I have a sense that we’ve had 100, 150 young women.
 There are hundreds of young women out there in the United States with this sort of interest and energy to go into asset management and so we can certainly expand.
 I think we’re looking at a West Coast expansion, summer after next.
 We’ve talked to a university that I think will come in.

 And then the other big opportunity, and this is a global industry, is international.
-About half of our applications are from really talented international students and we aren’t able to accommodate the vast majority of those because of the work visa situation.
+About half of our applications are from really talented international students and we aren’t able to accommodate the vast majority of those because of the work visa situation, either they only have an H4 and not an H4 EAD, or they can’t get a green card at all.
 So I think that does peg the question of what happens to all those super bright young women who applied?
 Do they get jobs anyway?
 Do they go back to their home countries and get jobs there?
 Do they just never get into the industry?
 But there’s a lot of talent left on the table and I think that’s another question that Girls Who Invest through partnership or maybe other organizations, there’s definitely an opportunity there.

 Chris Riback: That all sounds outstanding and with only marginal bias if you are looking at a West Coast university as a Cal grad, I only hope that you’re looking at the north side of the bay.
 I’ve heard a rumor there’s another school to the South, but it’s on a farm and you really want to focus North Bay.
 So I’m not going to press you, but I really hope that’s where your focus is, Janet.